* Focused on getting middle-income shoppers to spend more

 To sell more to shoppers during each visit, Family Dollar is grouping similar products, such as baby items, in one location.
 It is also trying to make its stores easier to navigate by improving signs and removing clutter.

-It will renovate older stores, too, to make them as productive and easy to shop as the newer locations.
+It will also renovate older stores to make them as productive and easy to shop as the newer locations.

-As the economy improves, Levine said shoppers buy more discretionary merchandise, like clothes or holiday decorations, which have higher profit margins than consumable items, like food, that are currently driving the bulk of its sales.
+As the economy improves, Levine said shoppers begin buying more discretionary merchandise, like clothes or holiday decorations, which have higher profit margins than consumable items, like food, that are currently driving the bulk of its sales.

 That is good news for Family Dollar because the basket of items that its shoppers buy “becomes more balanced and more profitable,” he said.